What types of items are of interest to the Museum?

 How do I donate an item to the Museum?

 You will need to complete and submit an information form, available on the website.
-To access the form, go to Collections and click Gift an object.
-We also ask that you submit a photo of each object.
-If your item is selected for the Museum’s collection, we will notify you and, at that time, request a deed of ownership transfer.
+To access the form, go to Collections page.
+Please submit a photo of each object.
+If your item is selected for the Museum’s collection, we will notify you and, at that time, request a signed deed of gift to transfer ownership.

 Why does the Museum ask me to submit a personal story with my donation?

 A compelling story brings an object to life and enhances the viewer’s experience.
 We encourage you to tell us the story behind the item you donate—how you acquired it, how it relates to the culture or your work, and why it’s meaningful to you as a symbol of your Peace Corps service.
 The website offers tips and guidelines.
 If you need assistance with telling your story, please contact us.

 What happens to my object after I submit it to the Museum?